changsj/trails3/README.md

-#### A blank template for any project
+#### A blank template for rails

+This template contains all that "rails new demo" contains, specifying ruby -v and rails -v in development environment.

-This is a template for starting a project.
-It contains a useful .gitignore file and a to-do list.
+Besides, it contains a useful .gitignore file (only ignore *~) and a to-do list.

+For production environment, it contains the settings with Procfile and unicorn, which works well with Heroku.

 ##### Github password cache
 ```